Private Foundations

 PUBLIC SUPPORT CONSIDERATIONS

-• Percentage of financial Support — the greater the public support/total support ratio, the smaller the difficulty of ascertaining the organization's publicly supported character through other factors.
+• Percentage of Financial Support — the greater the public support/total support ratio, the smaller the difficulty of ascertaining the organization's publicly supported character through other factors.
 If the ratio is low because the organization receives a high percentage of its total support from investment income on its endowment funds, the organization is regarded as complying with this factor if the endowment fund was originally contributed by a governmental unit or by the general public.
 However, if the endowment funds were originally contributed by a few individuals or members of their families, this increases the organization's burden of establishing compliance.
 Information regarding the years before the four tax years immediately before the current tax year may also be considered.

 • Sources of support — whether an organization receives its public support from governmental units or directly or indirectly from a representative number of persons or it receives almost all of its support from the members of a single family, is used when determining public support.
 In determining what is a representative number of persons, consideration is given to the type of organization involved, the length of existence, and whether it constrains its activities to a particular community, region or special field that can be expected to appeal to a limited number of persons.
 Information regarding the years before the measuring period may also be considered.